Isaac Osbourne

-Isaac Samuel Osbourne (born 22 June 1986) is an English former professional footballer who played as a midfielder.
-Having progressed through the youth set-up at Coventry City, Osbourne made over 122 appearances in all competitions for the sky blues.
-He most recently played for St Mirren, and is the older brother of midfielder Isaiah Osbourne.
-A persistent knee injury troubled Osbourne throughout most of his career, and subsequently it forced him to retire from football aged 28.
+Isaac Samuel Osbourne (born 22 June 1986) is an English former professional footballer.
+He played as a midfielder.
+Having progressed through the youth set-up at Coventry City, Osbourne made over 122 appearances in all competitions for the club.
+He most recently played for St Mirren.
+He is the older brother of midfielder Isaiah Osbourne.
+A persistent knee injury troubled Osbourne throughout most of his career.
+The injury subsequently forced him to retire from football aged 28.

 Club career

 Coventry City

 Born in Birmingham, West Midlands, Osbourne started out playing football at Derby County after he and his brother, Isaiah were spotted and offered a trial.
 The brothers went on trial at Aston Villa, after which Isaiah was signed by Villa.
-Shortly after, Osbourne went on trial at Coventry City and impressed, the club signed him on youth terms in 1999.
-He progressed through the Coventry City's youth system, where he was promoted to the club's reserve side three years later.
+Shortly after, Osbourne went on trial at Coventry City and the club signed him on youth terms in 1999.
+He progressed through the Coventry City's youth system.
+There, three years later, he was promoted to the club's reserve side.
 During the 2002–03 season, Osbourne was called up to the first team for the first time by Manager Gary McAllister.
 Shortly after, he appeared as an unused substitute for the first time, in a 1–0 loss against Watford on 1 February 2003.
 Osbourne made his debut in the first team at Coventry City at 16 years of age and 308 days.
 He made another appearance for the club, starting a match and played 66 minutes before being substituted, in a 0–0 draw against Millwall in the last game of the season.
 At the end of the 2002–03 season, Osbourne went on to make two appearances in all competitions.

 Ahead of the 2003–04 season, Osbourne was given a number twenty–five shirt.
 However, throughout the season, he appeared twice as an unused substitute.
 Instead, Osbourne was featured in Coventry City's reserve team.
 The start of the 2004–05 season continued to see the player feature in the club's reserve team instead of the first team.
 He made his first appearance of the 2004–05 season against Watford on 18 December 2004, starting the whole game, as Coventry City won 1–0.
 Osbourne then appeared in a handful of first team football, making four starts for the club.
 However, he suffered injuries that saw him out for the rest of the 2004–05 season.
 At the end of the 2004–05 season, Osbourne went on to make nine appearances in all competitions.
 He was awarded the 'Young Player of the Year Award' in 2005; previous winners of the award include Gary McSheffrey and Chris Kirkland.
 At the end of 2004–05 season, Osbourne was offered a new deal at the club, which he accepted.